 The lengthy acronym stands for Fermentable Oligo-, Di-, Mono-saccharides And Polyols.
 In real terms, these are fermentable carbs that often trigger gas, bloating, and digestive discomfort.
 For IBS-sufferers, the typical bloating that most people feel after eating an apple can be unbearable.
-However, most FODMAPs are also prebiotics, which support healthy gut flora, so finding balance here is essential.
+However, most FODMAPs are also prebiotics, which

 The low-FODMAP diet avoids many common foods, including lactose, honey, wheat, and many fruits and vegetables.